Online Teaching Policy

 Rationale:

-At Syracuse University we generally expect instructors to deliver a full schedule of classes in-person and on-campus.
+Syracuse University strives to provide a robust on-campus experience for its residential students.
+In support of this commitment, we generally expect instructors to deliver a full schedule of classes in-person and on-campus, together with providing on-campus student support, office hours, and advising.
 However, we recognize that online courses make our curricula and academic programs more accessible and more flexible.
 We also recognize that there may be other circumstances when faculty need or desire to teach a course online.
-This policy sets uniform rules regarding online teaching and the circumstances when it may be approved.
+This policy sets uniform rules regarding online teaching and the circumstances in which online teaching may be approved, at the discretion of the relevant academic dean.

-The University has taken important steps to extend access to a Syracuse University education by expanding online course offerings and developing new online programs.
+The University has taken important steps to enhance access to a Syracuse University education by expanding online course offerings and developing new online programs.
 We continue to pursue growth in these areas based on a careful assessment that integrates our online course offerings with our strategic enrollment goals.
 We expect that all of our faculty and instructors are committed to the high standards of excellence for which we strive in all Syracuse University courses.
-For online courses, this commitment includes providing students enrolled in online courses and academic programs with ample opportunities to develop strong connections with faculty members, instructors, and peers through synchronous class meetings, group projects, and/or virtual office hours.
+For online courses, this commitment includes ensuring that online instructors have received training on best practices in online education, as well as providing students enrolled in online courses and academic programs with ample opportunities to develop strong connections with faculty members, instructors, and peers through synchronous class meetings, group projects, and/or virtual office hours.

 Policy scope: